-In this article we want you to understand what a verbal aptitude test, or verbal reasoning test is, and in what circumstances it is used.
-With the number of ‘skills’ tests used today, it is a good idea to understand what each type of test is for.
+In this article we want you to understand what is a verbal aptitude test, and in what circumstances it can be used.
+With the number of ‘skills’ tests used today, it is a good idea to understand what each type of analysis is for.
 You will also discover how aptitude tests differ from normal exams taken at school and college.

 For as long as you have been studying you will probably remember taking tests and exams.
-These tests however are for specific subjects.
-They test your understanding and knowledge of different subjects.
+These tests, however, are for specific subjects.
+They test your understanding and knowledge of different topics.
 They also help establish which pupils are good at which subjects.

 And so it is with words, or more specifically, the English language.
-A verbal aptitude test measures your ability to comprehend, or understand words.
-This isn’t quite as simple as it sounds as although it says it is a verbal aptitude test, it isn’t a verbal, but written test.
-The verbal refers to ‘words’.
+A verbal test measures your ability to comprehend or understand words.
+It isn’t quite as simple as it sounds as although it says it is a verbal test, it isn’t an oral, but a written test.
+The verbal refers to ‘words.'

 Being a written test, the verbal aptitude test can check several areas of comprehension and understanding of the English language.
 As is often the case, the test will start off with a few easy questions, and then they start to get harder.
-On one hand the test may want you to spot a missing word.
-That is fairly easy, but it is harder when you are asked to rearrange four phrases to create a complete sentence.
+On the one hand, the test may want you to spot a missing word.
+That is relatively easy, but it is harder when you are asked to rearrange four phrases to create a complete sentence.

-The verbal aptitude test can come in many forms, not just as one complete test.
+The verbal test can come in many forms, not just as one complete analysis.
 Verbal aptitude also includes verbal logic and verbal reasoning, as well as verbal comprehension and word relations.
 The other way of looking at the test is to consider the meaning of words.
-Verbal aptitude is about knowing the antonyms and synonyms of words – the exact opposite of words and different words with the same meaning..
+Verbal aptitude is about knowing the antonyms and synonyms of words – the exact opposite of words and different words with the same purpose.

 When you apply for a job, your CV will tell your employer a bit about you.
-It will tell them about all your academic achievements.
-It will also tell them a bit about you.
+It will say to them about all your academic achievements.
+It will also show them a bit about you.
 What it won’t tell them though is how good you are at communicating.

-This doesn’t just cover the commercial world though.
+I don't just cover the commercial world though.
 The need to do well in verbal aptitude sessions in the armed forces for an officer is imperative.
-Can you imagine what it would be like in a battle situation where your Commanding Officer couldn’t clearly explain what they wanted you to do?
+Can you imagine what it would be like in a battle situation where your Commanding Officer couldn’t explain what they wanted you to do?
 What about the Commander of a submarine, or a squadron leader in command of other pilots.
 Chaos would rain if they couldn’t communicate effectively and clearly?